 The Mtv Era: Underwear or Outerwear?

 Cultural icons like Madonna and Selena usher in a period where underwear plays a starring role, not just a supporting role.
 The idea of underwear as outerwear becomes mainstream fashion.
-Lacy bustiers can be seen under power suits.
+Women fight to break the glass ceiling wearing lacy bustiers under power suits.
 Lingerie and leotards become indistinguishable.
 Bras and shoulders get padded once more.
+Women show off their aerobicized bodies.
 Underwear is worn proudly, almost aggressively.

 “Selena” Copyright 1993, Al Rendon